Pamela A. Patton

 Associate Professor and Chair of Art History

-Visual culture and religious/ethnic identity in medieval Iberia; pictorial narrative and the text-image relationship; Romanesque sculpture and architecture.
+Visual culture and religious/ethnic identity in medieval Iberia; pictorial narrative and the text-image relationship; the medieval Mediterranean.

-Art and cultures of medieval Spain; medieval art in Europe and the Mediterranean; ethnicity; religion and identity in medieval art.
+Art and cultures of medieval Iberia; medieval art in Europe; ethnicity, religion and identity in medieval art.

 - Art of Estrangement: Redefining Jews in Reconquest Spain.
 University Park, PA: Penn State University Press, 2012.